mda1125/JobBluePrint/README.md

 Alright, enough chit chat.
 You might be seeking while in a job (that’s the best) or you quit and are looking or laid off and are anxious, excited.. or frustrated, pissed, depressed.. in the end, everybody goes through the stages.
 I had plenty of wild highs and super lows.
 What makes this work is the system outlined below, being a robot about it and moving forward at all costs no matter the setbacks.
 Eventually and I speak from experience, you will take nothing personal and you’ll be so busy, that after your on-site you’ll be too busy making plans for the next to worry about if they’ve gotten back to you or not.

+**But First a Moment of Clarity**

-CLARITY… do not even begin this without being able to answer the question “what is it that I want to do.”
+Do not even begin this without being able to answer the question “what is it that I want to do.”
 When somebody says “Hey, what do you do?”
 You say… XXXX

 I am a Cyber Security Engineer | Information Security Engineer